Information for and expectations of new and existing council members (February 2026)

 - Under Charity Legislation in Scotland all members of the Council are trustees of the organisation who are responsible for its conduct as a Scottish Charitable Incorporated Organisation (SCIO).
 See Office of the Scottish Charity Regulator https://www.oscr.org.uk/

 - Council members may sometimes be privy to personal information about our members.
-It is important that this information is not shared with anyone outside the Council and is only used for the purposes of running the Community.
-Requests from any source to obtain information about a Community member should always be dealt with be passing the request to the Community member themselves
+It is important that this information is not shared with anyone outside the Council and is only used for the purposes of running the community.
+Requests from any source to obtain information about a community member should always be dealt with be passing the request to the community member themselves.

 Important information about our community